dy/slidy/README.md

 * Callbacks ins tyle of jquery UI: cb(event, data);

+* It’s bad idea to pass options to the instance.
+This will mess runtime object scope (tech objects) with options (mode, settings)

+* Try not to pass sercret function context to any functions, pass all needed variables right to the args.

 ##Use
 Make element `<div class="slide-area" data-min="100" data-max="500"></div>` and use exactly as input type="range".